The Rome Semester

 Room and Board is $5,000, a significant savings over regular Providence College room and board costs.
 Accommodations include en suite rooms and three meals per day.

-Additional Costs include a $1,000 fee administered by Providence College for all study abroad programs, airfare, and incidental expenses.
+Additional Costs include airfare, incidental expenses, and a $1,000 fee administered by Providence College for all study abroad programs.

 The Humanities Program is committed to ensuring the cost of The Rome Semester remains comparable to a semester on the Providence College campus, and limited fellowship opportunities are available for students through the Humanities Program.